Introduction: understanding directory ecosystems

 - Scheduled Synchronization: Regular automated checks between your SSOT and directories

-- Change Detection: Systems that monitor for unauthorized directory changes and automatically correct them
+- Change Detection: Systems that monitor for unauthorized directory changes and correct them automatically

 - Approval Workflows: Semi-automated systems that prepare updates but require human approval before submission